Whenever I hit a bottleneck in my physical healing, I have learned to look at the emotions that might be impacting my health.

 Heart™

-The heart integrates and balances the physical, emotional, and mental body, providing blood to every cell and every organ.
-It also serves as a complex information processing center, influencing brain function, the nervous system, hormonal system and most of the body’s major organs.
+The heart integrates and balances the physical, emotional, and mental aspects of the body, providing blood to every cell and organ.
+It also serves as a complex information processing center, influencing brain function, the nervous system, the hormonal system, and most of the body’s major organs.

 When any part of the body isn’t functioning at an optimal level, the heart has to work harder.
-For example, when the body is in a state of stress, it needs more oxygen which increases the heart rate.
-The heart is our body’s reset button, but a state of constant stress can fatigue the heart and compromise our ability to reset, leading to inflammation, infections, toxicity and heart disease.
-By returning the heart to balance, we support the cardiovascular and circulatory system, regenerate the structure of the heart and helping to reset the homeostatic mechanism for the entire body.
-Apply 2-3 drops of Heart™ over the heart (left side of chest) 2 -3 times daily.
+For example, when the body is in a state of stress, it requires more oxygen, which increases the heart rate.
+The heart is our body’s reset button.
+Still, a state of constant stress can fatigue the heart and compromise our ability to reset, leading to inflammation, infections, toxicity, and heart disease.
+By returning the heart to balance, we support the cardiovascular and circulatory system, regenerate the structure of the heart, and help to reset the homeostatic mechanism for the entire body.
+Apply 2-3 drops of Heart™ over the heart (left side of chest) 2-3 times daily.

-Flower Oils, like Rose, are powerful when you need to get out of a dark place.
-Rose oil is also known to bring a feeling of love, create a sense of well-being and release past hurts, like grief.
-Its benefits were documented in studies that found breathing and blood pressure relaxed after Rose oil was applied to the skin.
+Flower Oils, such as Rose, are powerful when you need to emerge from a dark place.
+Rose oil is also known to evoke a sense of love, create a feeling of well-being, and release past hurts, like grief.
+Its benefits have been documented in studies that found breathing and blood pressure to be relaxed after Rose oil was applied to the skin.
 I like to apply this one over my heart.

 Featured Oils: